Dre Campbell Farm

 Planting Garlic Cloves

-Planting garlic from cloves is the easiest way to cultivate it.
+Planting garlic from cloves is the easiest way to grow it.

-• Next, stick them with the tip up about 3 inches deep into the soil.
+• Plant each clove with the pointed tip facing up about 3 inches deep into the soil.

 • Space them 2 to 4 inches apart to be sure they aren’t crowded.